- Precious metals ETFs are investment vehicles that track gold, silver, platinum, and palladium prices.

 Before going in-depth into both the list of the most popular funds and why some prefer to forgo them altogether, let's first cover the definition.

-Free Gold IRA Investor Kit from American Hartford Gold Reveals Strategies to Buy Physical Gold and Silver (Tax-Free) with Your 401(k).
+Free Gold IRA Kit from American Hartford Gold Reveals Strategies to Buy Physical Gold and Silver (Tax-Free) with Your 401(k).